 3. Miso is almost always excited to see you.
 Seriously, doesn’t it feel good to see someone light up when they see you?
 Maya Angelou once said that she regretted not always lighting up when seeing her children while she was raising them, as she believed she often looked at them with a critical eye instead (e.g., “your shirt is un-tucked”).
 She learned her lesson and taught others to light up when they see their children.
 What a pleasure it is to feel and see joy from others when entering a room.

 5. Miso expresses her emotions, and unapologetically so.
 Sure, yep, I know, she’s a dog.
 But really, one can tell what she is feeling at any given moment.
 It is clear that she feels a FULL RANGE of emotions.
 She does not hold in her feelings based on what others will think.
-Animals experience that fight or flight response when something scary occurs, but they do not hold on to that stress.
+Animals experience that fight or flight response when something scary occurs, yet they do not hold on to that stress.
 It is usually fleeting and temporary.
 They let it go.

 How about you?
 What have animals taught you?
 Anything that you want to consciously change about your habits or daily routine?
 Please share any action steps or insights below!